 We may earn money or products from the companies mentioned in this post.
 Read our disclosure policy.

 What is now Northumberland, England was once part of the Roman frontier and where you will find Housesteads, one of the best preserved Roman forts anywhere along Hadrian’s Wall.
-If you enjoy the outdoors and enjoying learning about Roman history, a visit to Housesteads Roman Fort & Hadrian’s Wall is a wonderful way to spend the day.
+If you enjoy the outdoors and enjoying learning about Roman history, a day trip to Hadrian’s Wall & Housesteads Roman Fort is a wonderful way to spend the day.

 Hadrian became Roman Emperor in AD 117 and conquered lands far beyond Rome.
 Hadrian made it all the way into England around AD 122 and once he fought off the barbarians, it was decided that it would be better to secure the border than to expand the empire further and Hadrian had the wall built.
 The wall was begun in AD 122 and took about 6 years to complete.
 Housesteads fort came a few years later.